 American Cranberrybush Facts

 - This stunning creation of countless ages of evolution most frequently goes by the informative common name of the American Cranberrybush.
-It does have other, less often used names, however.
-That’s a normal situation, though, true for many species.
+It does have other, less often used names that it’s known by, though.
+That’s a normal situation, though, true for many of earth’s species.

 - These alternate general appellations include the terms highbush cranberry and the similar high bush cranberry, for starters.
-However, it’s also known to some people in its range as the cranberrybush viburnum.
+However, this botnical wonder’s also known to some people in its range as the cranberrybush viburnum.
 Whichever term one uses, though, it’s gorgeous.

 - Professionals, such as researchers, though, generally refer to it by its formal, technical name.
 That’s the somewhat difficult to pronounce term of the Viburnum trilobum.
-It also bears an extremely close relationship to similar species in other parts of the world.
+The lovely flora also bears an extremely close relationship to similar species in other parts of the world.

-- The Angiosperm further received the technical name at the hands of the American botanist Humphrey Marshall.
-The noted researcher and plant dealer accomplished the first recorded official recognition of the plant as a separate and distinct species.
+- The Angiosperm further received the technical name due to the efforts of the American botanist Humphrey Marshall.
+The noted researcher and plant dealer accomplished the first recorded official recognition of the plant as a separate and distinct species in 1785.

 - For the moment, the American Cranberrybush appears to be maintaining a population base that’s both sizeable and sufficient.
 This fact also seems to hold true throughout the entirety of its range.
-The IUCN, therefore, has no listing for it on its Red List.
+The IUCN, therefore, has no listing for it on its Red List of Threatened Species.

-- The natural wonder must be considered to be facing at least some threats to its existence, however.
+- The natural wonder must be considered to be facing at least some threats to its continued existence as a species, however.
 That’s because most species now do.
 Habitat loss, due to human expansion, poses a threat.
 Its greatest danger, though, comes from climate change.

 Related Articles